juju/docs/src/en/models-migrate.md

     as the source controller.
   - Destination controllers on different regions or VPCs need direct connectivity to the source controller.
-  - The destination controller needs to be running the same or newer Juju version as the source controller.
+  - The version of Juju running on the destination controller needs to be the same or newer than the version on the source controller.

 !!!
 Note: Only hosted models can be migrated.
 A controller model can not be migrated.